 Upgrading from SCCM 2007 to SCCM 2012 with Adaptiva Onesite?
-There are loads of customers still in planning phase of SCCM 2007 to SCCM (System Center Configuration Manager) 2012 migration.
+There are loads of customers still in the planning phase of SCCM 2007 to SCCM (System Center Configuration Manager) 2012 migration.

-In fact, this is a very huge topic and needs to invest a lot of time to study the current environment, plan, test, and execute the migration.
+In fact, this is a huge topic and needs to invest a lot of time to study the current environment, plan, test, and execute the migration.

 Upgrading from SCCM 2007 to SCCM 2012 with Adaptiva Onesite

-There are loads of guides and videos available to help you to plan and execute SCCM 2007 to SCCM 2012 migration.
+There are loads of guides and videos available to help you plan and execute the SCCM 2007 to SCCM 2012 migration.
 Some of them are noted Here, MMS 2012 and MMS 2013.
 Another list of videos is here.
 Migrations from SCCM 2007 to SCCM 2012 would be much easier with Adaptiva OneSite.